We Provide Urgent Emergency Dentistry

 When Should I Go to the Dentist vs the Hospital?

 Your first instinct in a dental emergency might be to contact your local hospital instead of our office.
 However, most emergency rooms don’t have a dentist on staff.
 While they may be able to prescribe antibiotics or pain medication, they often can’t address the root of the problem like Dr. Strohman and the rest of our team can.
 For the vast majority of dental emergencies, you’re better off calling us to schedule an appointment right away.
-On the other hand, if your emergency is life-threatening, such as a broken jaw, profuse bleeding, or extreme swelling, then you should head to the emergency room instead.
+On the other hand, if you have a life-threatening emergency such as a broken jaw, profuse bleeding, or extreme swelling, then you should head to the emergency room instead.

 Are Dental Emergencies Covered by Insurance?